-Snow pea plants are also sweet but also very small.
-The pods are also edible.
-They are commonly used in soups, salads or stir-fries.
+Snow peas are also sweet but also very small.
+The pods of snow peas are also edible.
+Snow peas are commonly used in soups, salads or stir-fries.

 Sugar snap pea plants are a cross between the first two varieties.
 The most versatile variety they can be shelled or used in their pods.
 The cultivar Oregon Sugar Pod does particularly well in container gardens.

-Choose a variety based on your own personal preferences.
+Choose a variety for container gardening based on your own personal preferences.
 Each variety has a pleasing number of sweet tasting cultivars for you to choose from.
 If you decide to grow a mixture of varieties, make sure you separate each into its own pot.

 All three varieties are suitable for growing peas in containers.
 Whichever variety you choose, growing peas in containers is possible for gardeners in USDA zones 2-11.

 When making your decision, take into account your conditions.
 If you are cultivating in a small or confined space, select bush varieties.
 Like vining varieties, tall bush varieties take up less ground space.
 Gardeners in windy positions should plant short or dwarf varieties.
 These are less likely to be damaged in the wind.